ericmalekos/RNASeq-walkthough/README.md

-Regarding the variable above the <code>for</code> statement
+Regarding the variables above the <code>for</code> statement
         - If you have different directory names for reads and output you will need to change them.
         - <code>minRead</code> is based on the FastQC adapter output which shows the adapters ending around base 31.
 Update this based on your FastQC results.
         - <code>maxQ</code> is set to 41 because in Illumina >=1.8 the top quality score is 41 rather than 40.
         - <code>threads</code> should be chosen with regard to the other jobs running on the server.
 See below for neighborly thread # setting

  Once you've adjusted the variables, run the script:

         # Ctrl+o then Enter to save
         # Ctrl+x to exit nano

+        # make script executable
         $ chmod +x ngmerge_adapters.sh

+        # run script
         $ ./ngmerge_adapters.sh

 This took a few hours when I ran it with the above settings on 10 sets of paired-end reads.

 ### 1.4 On Setting Threads

-In the previous step, and going forward, we are going to be making use of a <code>threads</code> option in pretty much every tool we run. <code>threads</code> is short for "threads of execution" which is computer jargon for a program performing some sort of data processing.
+In the previous step, and going forward, we are going to be making use of a <code>threads</code> option in pretty much every tool we run. <code>threads</code> is short for "threads of execution" which, in this context, refers to a program performing some sort of data processing.
 In general a program uses a single thread of execution, but most bioinformatics tools allow the user to specify the number of threads, which is useful because the larger the number of threads, the more data can be processed in parallel, and the faster the operation can complete.
 However every computer has only a finite number of <code>threads</code>, probably between 4 and 16 on your personal computer, and 64 on <code>courtyard</code>.
-64 is a lot, but they are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
+The 64 threads are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
 To check the current availability use:

         $ top

+        # use Ctrl + c exit top

 You'll see something like:

 ![](./Images/1_top.png)

 I've cropped the image so that it only shows one running process - my <code>BWA</code> run - but you'll see all of the current processes.
 The most important thing to note for the thread discussion is the <code>%Cpu(s)</code> number.
-Here it's at <code>25.5%</code> which means ~ 64 * 0.25 = 16 threads are in use, and 48 are available (also, under my <code>BWA</code> the <code>%CPU</code> is <code>1197%</code>, where 100% is equivalent to a single thread, so I must have run this with 12 threads).
+Here it's at <code>25.5%</code> which means ~ 64 * 0.25 = 16 threads are in use, and 48 are available (also, under my <code>BWA</code> instance the <code>%CPU</code> is <code>1197%</code>, where 100% is equivalent to a single thread, so I must have run this with 12 threads).
 The main thing is to be considerate when choosing threads and **NOT** contribute to a situation where <code>%Cpu(s)</code> becomes >= <code>100%</code>.
 This would add significant overhead as the server switches among processes and slow everyone's computation down.

 ### 1.5 QC Again